Kilo vs Losant: which enterprise IoT platform should you choose?

 Not per its public documentation — Losant handles LoRaWAN through integrations with external network servers such as The Things Network (via HTTP integration templates) and Senet.
 Kilo ships a built-in LoRaWAN and mioty network server on every plan, including the free tier.

-Start today — no sales call required
+Start on the Kilo IoT platform — no sales call required